-Step Two: Next, paint the wood letters white.
-Once dry, use a sponge brush to lightly dab some black paint over the white.
-Set the letters to the side and allow them to dry.
+Next, paint the wood letters white.
+Once dry, use a sponge brush to lightly dab some black paint on top of the white paint.
+Then set the letters to the side and allow them to dry.

-Step Four: Next, use the hot glue to attach the spider web to the back side of the wreath.
+Next, use the hot glue to attach the spider web to the backside of the wreath.

-Step Six: Now it is time to add the embellishments.
+Now it is time to add the embellishments to your DIY spooky Halloween Wreath.
 First, lay out where you want to add the spiders, then attach them using just a small dab of hot glue.
-Do the same with the skull.
+Then, do the same with the skull.

-Step Seven: Last, tie a ribbon into a loop at the top of the wreath to use for hanging, and you are done!
+Lastly, tie a ribbon into a loop at the top of the spooky Halloween Wreath to use for hanging, and you are done!

 Isn’t it truly spooktacular?!
 I hope you enjoy your DIY Spooky Halloween Wreath!